emacsmirror/undo-fu/readme.rst

 Simple, stable linear undo with redo for Emacs.

-Unlike alternatives, this provides redo functionality with Emacs own undo, without losing access to the full undo history Emacs supports allowing you to visit all previous states of the document.
+This is a light weight wrapper for Emacs built-in undo system, adding convenient undo/redo without losing access to the full undo history, allowing you to visit all previous states of the document if you need.

 The changes compared Emacs undo are as follows:

-- Redo will not redo past the initial undo action.
+- Redo will not pass the initial undo action.
-- Redo will not undo if the last action in the undo stack is not an undo.
+- Redo will not undo *(unlike Emacs redo which traverses previous undo/redo steps)*.

 - These constraints can be temporarily disabled by pressing C-g before undo or redo.